microsoft/fast/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

 **What is your feature request?
 Please describe.**
-A clear and concise description of the requested feature and how this will improve the user experience.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the requested feature and benefits it would have.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.